 You can also call on event intelligence, which is (ideally) data-driven lessons learned from past events.
 Good intelligence shows what interested people, how an event went, and what people did.
 This will give insight into high-quality attendees and what attracts them.

-You can then combine this with your planning on who’s attending and what their needs will be.
-Then prepare your offering accordingly.
+Then combine this with your planning on who’s attending and what their needs will be.
+And prepare your offering accordingly.

 Ask the right questions to qualify or move on